arkamn/fb_task/README.md

 but in this case you need to change [..DIR..] to your absolute path.

-3. In next step you need to take UTC time format and then convert to timestamp for preparation of HTTP GET request.
+3. In next step you need to take UTC time format from previous response message and then convert to timestamp for preparation of the HTTP GET request.
 Example:
 UTC format of time: 07:12:36.036951
 GET request format: 71236036957